vEnhance/1802/src/parametric.typ

   - Each individual teacup rotates _counterclockwise_ with angular velocity
     $omega_(upright("cup"))$ and radius $r$.
-  - Initially, at $t = 0$, the center of the teacup is at $(R , 0)$, and the toddler is positioned at the rightmost point on the edge of the teacup relative to its center.
+  - Initially, at $t = 0$, the center of the teacup is at $(R , 0)$, and a toddler is positioned at the rightmost point on the edge of the teacup relative to its center.

   Compute the _velocity_ vector of the toddler at time $t$.